What is reversal of sterilisation?

 What happens during the operation?

-The surgeon makes a bikini line incision approx 10-12cm in length accross your lower abdomen (tummy).
-If you have been sterilised using clips, these are then removed and the fallopian tubes are joined together in 2 layers.
-Ocassionally it is only feasible to do the operation to one tube.
+The surgeon makes a bikini line incision approx 10-12cm in length across your lower abdomen (tummy).
+If you have been sterilised using clips, these are then removed and the Fallopian tubes are joined together in 2 layers.
+Occasionally it is only feasible to do the operation to one tube.
 The wound is closed in layers, a single skin stitch will be removed after 5 days.You should be able to get back to normal activities within a month.

 What happens after the operation?